 - a solicitor or other professional adviser - bear in mind that most of these organisations will charge for their services

-Following a change in employment law the LRA will provide a new Early Conciliation Service from 27 January 2020 to help resolve workplace disputes.
+Following a change in employment law, from 27 January 2020 the LRA provides an Early Conciliation Service to help resolve workplace disputes.